Angela Leong

 “If a tree falls in the forest and no one was there to hear it, does it make a sound?” – George Berkley

-Psychologist and Harvard psychedelic research Ralph Metzner said that “experiences only become part of our on-going growth and learning when recorded or told in some way”.
+Psychologist and Harvard psychedelic researcher Ralph Metzner said that “experiences only become part of our ongoing growth and learning when recorded or told in some way”.

 The process of traveling between different states allows material to enter into the full light of consciousness.
-The more you talk about it, the more your refine the story, colour the experience, and connect the newly formed neurons into highways of ‘who I am now’.
-This process can take weeks or even months and can bleed into in dreams or creative expression.
+For further strategies, you might also like our blog on 6 Paths to Psychedelic Integration.
+The more you talk about it, the more you refine the story, colour the experience, and connect the newly formed neurons into highways of ‘who I am now’.
+This process can take weeks or even months and can bleed into dreams or creative expression.
 You’ll notice behavioural changes which will continue to reinforce how you experience yourself and the world.

 Here are some questions designed to encourage self-reflection after a psychedelic experience to integrate what was learned.